brian-provenzano/glusterfs-poc/README.md

 Run `terraform init` to config terraform and pull the necessary plugins.
 We will default to using a local terraform state file in this project to keep things simple.

-To hit the ground running you can run `terraform apply` as shown below to begin preovisioning.
+To hit the ground running you can run `terraform apply` as shown below to begin provisioning.
 For the cautious people out there, you can instead run `terraform apply` without the option '-auto-approve' first, inspect what terraform is going to do then type 'yes' to proceed.

+NOTE: If you are ok with exceeding free tier you can use a larger instance to speed the provisioning up.
+Just set the following variable on the terraform command line to override the default t2.micro.
+For example, in my testing I found that the following will double provisioning time:

+`-var 'gluster_instancetype=t3.medium'`

 ```
 terraform apply -auto-approve -var 'aws_keyname=<your-awskeyname>' -var 'aws_keyfile=<path-to-your-aws-keyfile-pem>' -var 'aws_profilename=<aws-profilename>'